Nebula: Brave's differentially private system for privacy-preserving analytics

 We believe that ad measurement should be transparent, simple, and limited to parties the user trusts—not random third-party advertisers.

 Mozilla’s ad measurement scheme is default-enabled and — unless you’re hunting around in Settings — undiscoverable by users.
-This means that if you go to a page which happens to have ads on it, the browser will record that ad impression and eventually send it to the advertising measurement server.
+This means that if you go to a page that happens to have ads on it, the browser will silently record the ad impression, and later report a conversion to the advertising server (if you purchase the advertised product, for example).
 This lack of transparency is a problem, as users deserve to be in control of what information is being shared and with whom.

 Mozilla’s argument is that no personal data is actually being shared in PPA (given their protections), and that a consent dialog prior to enabling PPA would have been user-hostile.
 We agree that consent dialogs are often bad for user privacy (which is one reason we block cookie consent banners by default), but PPA is a complicated, unproven, and experimental prototype operating over extremely sensitive user browsing data.